vasspilka/vasspilka.github.io/_posts/2015-04-20-the-art-of-timing-and-delay.markdown

 Greeks describe opportunities as a woman that comes down from the sky, to catch lady opportunity one must grab her hair and pull her down, but she only has them on the front side of her head, so you can only grab them when she is coming, once she turns around, she is gone.
-I see that view as being over-simplified, with it you can see opportunities coming and all you have to do is catch them.
+I agree but see something missing, you can see opportunities coming and all you have to do is catch them.
 It is lacking one important detail...
 Know-how
 I think there are tree prerequisites for an opportunity to be caught.
 The right circumstances, the know-how, and the action.